Friday, 30 June 2017

 I use my video editing skills everyday which I learnt on the course as well as what I learnt about how to keep learners engaged in the content I am producing by using a wide range of media.

-have changed since doing the L3 and L4 apprenticeship?
-Has it met your
+Are there any choices you have changed since doing the L3 and L4 apprenticeship?
+Has it met your aspirations or not?

 I feel that both of the apprenticeships I completed did meet my aspirations.
 I thoroughly enjoyed the time I spent working with my colleagues, as well as learning all of the valuable variety of skills along the way.
 I feel that without taking part in those apprenticeships, I would not be where I would be now.